Average Per Person Giving in the Church

 What is per person giving?

 ChurchSalary tracks church budget (income) and attendance for two key reasons.
-First, churches pay employees based on their budget.
+First and foremost, churches pay employees based on their budget.
 Second, every church budget reflects the size and socioeconomic status of the congregation, which predicts how much churches can afford to pay employees.

 As we discussed in a previous article, the relationship between resources and people follows a clear path as churches increase in size.